gdgkirkley/secondary-characters/src/pages/get-involved/auditions/index.md

  [Audition Form](https://forms.gle/q5Wy6r4JMA3VNDEL8)

-**If you have previously performed for Secondary Characters** and would like to be considered for callbacks, please come to a group call first and we will arrange to see you at callbacks to sing a song from the show.
+**If you have previously performed for Secondary Characters** and would like to be considered for callbacks, we will arrange to see you at callbacks to sing a song from the show.
 Familiarize yourself with our audition guide and schedule provided at the top of this page.
-Be available for callbacks and please fill out our online audition form using the following link and you will be contacted with an audition time.
+Be available for callbacks and please fill out our online audition form using the following link and you will be contacted with a time.
 Break a leg!

  [Audition Form](https://forms.gle/q5Wy6r4JMA3VNDEL8)